Avocodeo/docs/docs/backlogs/README.md

 - Email a recipe to someone
 - Route groups for different users access levels
 - Create Measurements Types management page
-- Grocery List
-  - A user will be able to create a grocery list of items that when filled will be updated in the inventory database table
-  - The system will automate the creation of a grocery list from the tolerances set in the inventory.
-  - The system will let users know what meals can be created depending on the current inventory
 - Admin Permissions
 - Notification Systerm
   - The system will keep track of current inventory of the restaurant/location/household